natelollar/maya_auto_rigger_and_tools/README.md

 ## 'Misc' Tab Notes
 >limitations and How-to

-The miscellaneous tab has extra functions that have not been organized into the other tabs yet, or that don't belong in one of the categories.
+1. The miscellaneous tab has extra functions that have not been organized into the other tabs yet,<br/>
+or that don't belong in one of the categories.<br/>

-The Maya and Python version can be printed out in the script editor console.
-There is a button to add a test function.
+2. The Maya and Python version can be printed out in the script editor console.
+There is a button to add a test function.<br/>
-And a funciton to print out the positions of the vertices in a curve, including multiple shapes in a curve.
+And a funciton to print out the positions of the vertices in a curve, including multiple shapes in a curve.<br/>

-An option to change the display type of a curve to 'reference,' for instance, to avoid selection of a global control during animation.
+3. An option to change the display type of a curve to 'reference,' for instance, to avoid selection of a global control during animation.<br/>
-Next to that is the option to rename the first occurence of a string, in a name, to something.
+Next to that is the option to rename the first occurence of a string, in a name, to something.<br/>

-Also, there is a button to constrain a group of objects between the last two selected objects.
+4. Also, there is a button to constrain a group of objects between the last two selected objects.<br/>

-An option to scale constrain an object to multiple objects at once, not possible in default Maya.
+5. An option to scale constrain an object to multiple objects at once, not possible in default Maya.<br/>

-One can set the numerical value of an objects attribute name as well.
+6. One can set the numerical value of an objects attribute name as well.<br/>

-Finally, there is an option to automatically set up Set Driven Keys to multiple objects with 1 contraint per object, tied to a switch control attribute.
+7. Finally, there is an option to automatically set up Set Driven Keys to multiple objects with 1 contraint per object,<br/>
+tied to a switch control attribute.<br/>

 ## Other Notes and Thoughts

-In the future bounding box selection may be implemented to the auto rigger for a hybrid approach.
+1. In the future bounding box selection may be implemented to the auto rigger for a hybrid approach.<br/>
-It seams finding the joints via other joints, for instance, the root joint being the joint with the most children in the scene, lacks some flexibility for modularity.
-If one would want 5 arms coming out of a toe, this becomes unnecessarily complicated to look at all the other joints around when one could just place a bounding box selector at the root of each appendage instead.
+It seams finding the joints via other joints, for instance, the root joint being the joint with the most children in the scene,<br/>
+lacks some flexibility for modularity.
+If one would want 5 arms coming out of a toe, this becomes unnecessarily complicated<br/>
+to look at all the other joints around when one could just place a bounding box selector at the root of each appendage instead.<br/>
-I think placing bounding box selectors, where joints may be unpredictable, like the face, would be a good hybrid approach.
+I think placing bounding box selectors, where joints may be unpredictable, like the face, would be a good hybrid approach.<br/>
-In addition to finding joints based on other joints and based on bounding boxes; world position, vectors based on other joints, or joint labels could also be used.
-This all allows the rig to operate without joint names making it more flexible and easier to use, not requring selecting joints or typing in names, both repetitive tasks.
+In addition to finding joints based on other joints and based on bounding boxes; world position, vectors based on other joints,<br/>
+or joint labels could also be used.
+This all allows the rig to operate without joint names making it more flexible and easier to use,<br/>
+not requring selecting joints or typing in names, both repetitive tasks.<br/>

-Though, a fully modular setup may be better for the auto rigger, where placing stand-in objects would represent joints and then joint orientation could be better accounted for.
-It is nice to be able to use an auto rigger on a pre-existing skeleton, but this could be managed by having an easy way to import skin weights onto the new skeleton from an old weighted skeleton.
+2. Though, a fully modular setup may be better for the auto rigger, where placing stand-in objects would represent joints and<br/>
+then joint orientation could be better accounted for.
+It is nice to be able to use an auto rigger on a pre-existing skeleton,<br/>
+but this could be managed by having an easy way to import skin weights onto the new skeleton from an old weighted skeleton.<br/>

-Snappable knees and elbows need to be added.
+3. Snappable knees and elbows need to be added.
 Possibly bendy limbs could be combined with this addition.
-I like the full scalability of all the limbs, and joints including twist joints but I wonder if this adds unnecessary complication to worry about scaling all the rig functions individually.
+I like the full scalability<br/>
+of all the limbs, and joints including twist joints but I wonder if this adds unnecessary complication to worry about scaling all the rig functions individually.<br/>
 And how often do individual joints need to be scaled unless for a cartoony character.
-Though global character scale is more important.
+Though global character scale is more important.<br/>

-A spline IK spine option may be added.
-Auto clavicle/ scapula could also be included.
+4. A spline IK spine option may be added.
+Auto clavicle/ scapula could also be included.<br/>

-Possibly premade set driven keys for the fingers and face ctrls.
-For basic facial and hand expresions like fingers spread and fist.
+5. Possibly premade set driven keys for the fingers and face ctrls.
+For basic facial and hand expresions like fingers spread and fist.<br/>

-It would be neat to add a rag doll checkbox to the rig.
-I made one with bullet physics that could move with the rig.
+6. It would be neat to add a rag doll checkbox to the rig.
+I made one with bullet physics that could move with the rig.<br/>
-However, bullet physics seams clunky and possibly nCloth might be a better route for ragdoll.
+However, bullet physics seams clunky and possibly nCloth might be a better route for ragdoll.<br/>

-I hope to add a pose saver to the rigging toolset.
+7. I hope to add a pose saver to the rigging toolset.<br/>

-The python scripts could be better organized.
-Better use of classes could also be made to reduce repeating code.
+8. The python scripts could be better organized.
+Better use of classes could also be made to reduce repeating code.<br/>

-Finally, I would like to dig into the Maya API as well to add some interesting functionality to the Character Rigger Toolset.
+9. Finally, I would like to dig into the Maya API as well to add some interesting functionality to the Character Rigger Toolset.<br/>

 ##